MartinDavidWaller/SeaTalkNMEA/README.md

 ## Software

-SeaTalk sends 9 bits for each transmitted character, 11 including start and stop bits.
+SeaTalk sends 9 data bits for each transmitted character, 11 including start and stop bits.
 This is impossible to process with the usual Arduino hardware serial support so use is made of a library supplied by <a href="https://forum.arduino.cc/u/nickgammon">Nick Gammon</a>.
 There is a post on the Arduino forum
 <a href="https://forum.arduino.cc/t/mods-to-hardwareserial-to-handle-9-bit-data/89447">Mods to HardwareSerial to handle 9-bit data</a> that
 explains more.
 The most recent version of this HarwareSerial code can be found in the Source folder.